White House says China trade talks to resume in Washington next week

 The two sides failed to reach any consensus in two days of talks but agreed to continue discussions.

-Trump met with the U.S. delegation in Washington over the weekend to assess the meetings.
+Trump met the U.S. delegation in Washington over the weekend to assess the meetings.
 He tweeted that China had “become very spoiled with U.S. trade wins.”

 Chinese state media struck an optimistic tone over the weekend, with the English-language China Daily newspaper saying a mechanism to keep an open trade dialogue was a “positive development, despite “big differences.”